 Having a well-defined data dictionary makes it easier for everyone to communicate effectively since it provides the same language and understanding of the data across your organization.
 This helps prevent miscommunication and misinterpretation of data, as each stakeholder can refer to the same document when discussing different kinds of data.

-A data dictionary serves as the authoritative definition for data, which helps ensure that your database is populated with accurate and consistent information.
+A data dictionary serves as the authoritative definition for data, which helps ensure that your database has accurate and consistent information.

 This improves the overall quality of your database, leading to more reliable and useful insights when you run analytics on it.